 - having to pee more than usual (frequent urination)

 - having a sudden and overwhelming urge to pee (urgent urination)

 - losing control of your bladder (urinary incontinence)

 Bladder cancer may also cause symptoms that affect other parts of the body, particularly if the cancer has spread beyond the bladder.
 These can include:

-The exact cause of bladder cancer is unknown.
-It occurs when abnormal cells grow and multiply quickly and uncontrollably, and invade other tissues.
+Cancer occurs when cell mutations cause abnormal cells to grow and multiply quickly and uncontrollably.
+They then spread to other tissues.

-The following factors increase your risk of developing bladder cancer:
+Some factors may increase your risk of developing bladder cancer.
+These can include:

 - a family history of bladder cancer

 certain genetic changes